xye7ei/repacker/README.md

 | *Objective* | • Minimize the area of the axis-aligning bounding box covering all rectangles. |
 | *Extension* |• Any rectangle can be replaced with its 90°-rotated version. |

-### Analogy ###
 It is like given a large piece of cloth and required is a set of small pieces for some assembling work.
 The objective is to cut off these required pieces with least consumption of the large cloth.

-### Short explanation ###
-In this implementation the greedy method is applied for its satisfying effect.
-Further optimization schemes can be explored by making use of the adapt this model to interface with some optimizer's settings.

-## Sample output
+# Sample output

-As a simple example, an arrangement for 500 random generated rectangles is delivered by this solver, plotted with `pyplot`:
+As a simple example, an arrangement for 500 random generated rectangles (with uniform distribution for width/height length) is delivered by this solver, plotted with `pyplot`:

 <p align="center">
     <img src="./sample_figure.png"